domagojk/getWhere/README.md

 Simple function for returning object value based on passed options

 ## usage
-This script can be imported as module (browserify, systemJS) or if just included in script tag, it can be access globaly (window.getWhere)
+This script can be imported as module (browserify, systemJS) or if just included in script tag, it can be accessed globaly (window.getWhere)

 ## examples